 Monitoring also provides the feedback needed to establish protocols and make adjustments where and when necessary to achieve the desired results.
-Monitoring of USACE Bosque Wildfire and Albuquerque Biological Park Wetlands projects has provided information that has been useful in developing goals and alternatives for this project.
+Monitoring of USACE Bosque Wildfire, Albuquerque Biological Park Wetlands, and MRG Bosque Ecosystem Restoration projects has provided information that has been useful in developing goals and alternatives for this project.
 Monitoring from those projects will also aid in design.
+A Monitoring and Adaptive Management Plan was completed for the Middle Rio Grande Restoration Project in 2014.
+Because the footprint of this project occurs within the same footprint of the Middle Rio Grande Restoration Project, the same Monitoring and Adaptive Management Plan would be used.